grondilu/clifford/README.md

 type it has never seen before.

 To generate a function, early versions of this module were simply generating the literal string that defines it in Perl 6 and use `EVAL` on it.
-Current version uses Functional programming.
+Current version uses a closure.

 External links
 --------